 We were escorted to the giant red raft with the rest of our small group, around 10 people in total, and headed out toward our first stop at Molokini Crater, which we got to in no time at all.
 Once we arrived, we were treated to views of several of the surrounding islands, including Lana’i, Molokai, and Kahoowale.
 It turns out there’s a reason Redline leaves so early, and that’s because they get you there before the other, much larger boats arrive, so you can spread out and enjoy Molokini to yourself.
 Redline served up some warm cinnamon rolls and fresh fruit we were ready to go!

 Molokini is one of the best places I’ve ever snorkeled, in my opinion, because of the water clarity, easily 180 feet on the day we were there.
 We enjoyed the view of several kinds of tropical fish and coral reef before heading around to the back side of the crater, a place where very few have gotten the opportunity to snorkel.

 Here we were treated to slightly larger fish, a steep drop off of bright blue, crystal clear water, and an “elevator” ride of waves that picks you up right next to the crater without ever pushing you directly into it.
 What a rush!

-I would highly recommend Redline Rafting for anyone looking for a more adventurous way to spend the day in Maui.
+I would highly recommend Redline Rafting to anyone looking for a more adventurous way to spend the day in Maui.
 The raft was a blast, Sean and Kiki were amazing, and our experience was the absolute perfect way to spend the day in paradise.
-Visit them online at RedlineRafting.com to see all tour options or call them directly at 808.757.9211 to reserve your spot.
+Visit them online at RedlineRafting.com to see all tour options, or call them directly at 808.757.9211 to reserve your spot.

-All photos taken by underwater photographer Peter Rimkus of Two Tank Photo.
+All photos were taken by underwater photographer Peter Rimkus of Two Tank Photo.